This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Add 4 tablespoons butter and 3 tablespoons flour to the skillet and whisk until it turns brown.
 Slowly stir in 2 cups beef broth and 1 cup heavy cream.
 Add 1 tablespoon Worcestershire sauce and 1 teaspoon Dijon mustard and bring to a simmer until the sauce starts to thicken.
 Salt and pepper to taste.

-- Add the meatballs back to the skillet and reduce to a simmer for another 1-2 minutes.
+- Add the meatballs back to the skillet and simmer for another 1-2 minutes.
 Serve over egg noodles or mashed potatoes.

 Video